Mono degree program

 Extracurricular minor with bachelor's (> 180 ECTS) or master's degree program (> 90 or 120 ECTS)

-Apart from with the Faculty of Law and the Faculty of Medicine, additional minors can be studied with all degree programs.
+Apart from the Faculty of Medicine, additional minors can be studied with all degree programs.
 Additional attainments will be listed separately on the diploma supplement by the faculties.

 Current students can enter the request for an additional minor as part of the online renewal of semester registration via the self-service facility.